tux234/fleet/articles/chrome-os.md

 # ChromeOS
 For visibility on ChromeOS hosts, Fleet provides the fleetd Chrome extension which provides similar functionality as osquery on other operating systems.

-To learn how to add ChromeOS hosts to Fleet, visit [here](https://fleetdm.com/docs/using-fleet/adding-hosts#enroll-chromebooks).
+To learn how to add ChromeOS hosts to Fleet, visit the [ChromeOS enrollment documentation](https://fleetdm.com/docs/using-fleet/adding-hosts#enroll-chromebooks).

 > The fleetd Chrome browser extension is supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).
 It is not intended for non-ChromeOS hosts with the Chrome browser installed.

 ## Available tables
-To see the available tables for ChromeOS, visit [here](https://fleetdm.com/tables/chrome_extensions?platformFilter=chrome).
+To see the available tables for ChromeOS, visit the [ChromeOS tables documentation](https://fleetdm.com/tables/chrome_extensions?platformFilter=chrome).

 ## Setting the hostname
 By default, the hostname for a Chromebook host will be blank.
 The hostname can be customized in Google Admin under Devices > Chrome > Settings > Device > Device Settings > Other Settings > [Device network hostname template](https://support.google.com/chrome/a/answer/1375678#zippy=%2Cdevice-network-hostname-template%2Creport-device-os-information).